ChristopheSteininger/c4/readme.md

 number of threads and memory usage to the maximum available on your machine will reduce solve time significantly.

+Increasing the board size will exponentially increase the difficulty of the solve, so solve times will increase quickly if the board size is changed.
+For example, on my machine solving the 7x6 board takes 3 seconds while the 7x9 takes ~100 hours.

 Compiling will generate five executables:
 1. **c4**: Solves a single position then prints the result and search statistics.
-Used to generate the table above.
+Used to generate the tables above.
 2. **play**: Interactive program to play against the solver.
 3. **test**: Runs unit tests, then tests and benchmarks the solver using positions with independently verified scores.